tcolar/algo/README.md

 - Hash

 - Sorts / Big O
-  - Bubble sort -> On2 / On2 -> useless
+  - Bubble sort -> On2 / On2 -> swap with neihboor again and again -> useless
-  - Insertion sort -> On2 / On2
+  - Insertion sort -> On2 / On2 from 0 to n take lement and move to proper place in beginnging of sorted part
-  - Selection sort -> On2 / On2
+  - Selection sort -> On2 / On2. from o to n: find smallest element and move it to n
-  - Quicksort -> OnLogn / On2
+  - Quicksort -> OnLogn / On2.
   - Merge sort -> Onlogn / Onlogn can parallel
   * Heap sort -> OnLogn / OnLogn
   - Radix / Bucket sort -> Onk